EdTech Engagement Strategies That Actually Work in 2026

 Strategy 2: WhatsApp Over Push Notifications

-ChannelOpen RateClick-ThroughSession Start
+ChannelOpen RateClick-ThroughSession Start Rate

 Email20-30%4-8%2-4%

-WhatsApp (personalised)65-80%25-40%15-25%
+WhatsApp (Personalised)65-80%25-40%15-25%

 Strategy 3: Make Progress Visible and Consequential

-Strategy 4: Social Learning Features
+Strategy 4: Social Learning & Peer Feedback Loops

 FAQ